 - Upgrades from the previous generation of JBL Professional powered studio monitors

-- Bulky compared to other best studio monitors under $300 on this page
+- Bulky compared to others products on this list

 - Low-end might be lacking